lizaibeim/mmla-audio/Readme.md

 pip3 install pyAudio
 ```

 ### 4. After successfully installing the rquired libraries, you need to add a new python intepreter if you are using pycharm by using the existing virtual environment.
 You can run it on terminal without setting the python intepreter.

+Make sure you are in the virtual environment.
+The (venv) should at the start of the line.

 #### Run the *run_on_pc.py* script under the *./OverlapDection* and *./SpeakerIdentification* folder for running the overlap detector and speaker identification model and follow the prompts on console.